ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 be simpler to deploy, to the extent such implementations are available and easily integrated.

-- Given that the WIT (Workload Identity Token) is a type of JWT, the DPoP-inspired approach is less complex and technology-intensive than Message Signatures.
+- Given that the WIT (Workload Identity Token) is a type of JWT, the DPoP-inspired approach that also uses JWT is less complex and technology-intensive than Message Signatures.
 In contrast, Message Signatures introduce additional layers of technology, potentially increasing the complexity of the overall system.